ddamchain/ddam/README.md

-# go-chain
+# DDAM chain
-the go version of chain
+the go version of DDAM chain